RainerAtSpirit/raineratspirit.github.com/_posts/2012-08-01-the-ferrari-meets-jaydata.md

 });
 {% endhighlight %}

-Within ListingViewModel.js you find the above  `postbox.subcriber` that listen to any change in the `selectedList` channel.
+Within ListingViewModel.js you find the above  `postbox.subscriber` that listen to any change in the `selectedList` channel.
 After checking if there's a non empty value and that the user is already logged in [JayData] takes over.